 What is Materials management?
 Objectives, Functions of Materials Management, pdf

-Materials management is important as most manufacturing concerns spend more than 60% of the money they take in, on materials.
-That means materials soak up a substantial portion of the capital invested in the industry.
+Materials management is vital as most manufacturing firms dedicate more than 60% of their revenue to materials.
+This means a substantial portion of the industry’s capital is tied up in materials.

-This emphasizes the requirement for adequate materials management and control because even small savings in materials can reduce the production cost very effectively, thus profit increases.
+This underscores the need for proper materials management and control since even minor savings in materials can significantly lower production costs, leading to increased profits.

 Materials management definition can be expressed as “Materials Management is the planning, directing, controlling and coordinating of the activities which are concerned with materials and inventory requirements, from the point of their origination to their introduction into the manufacturing process.
 It starts with the inspection of materials quality and quantity and ends with its issuance to production to meet customer’s demand as per the schedule and at the lowest possible cost.”